 UPDATE #2!
 We have exceeded our $2 million goal, raising over $3 million, and have purchased our buildings.
 Though we have met our goal, there are still naming opportunities available; we are also selling personalized bricks for our front walkway.
 For more information, contact Mairéad O’Grady at firstname.lastname@example.org.

 UPDATE #1!
 We have met our $2 million goal!
 But if you would like to donate, please do.
 Every extra dollar will help us reduce our mortgage payment, adding more money for scholarships and faculty salaries.

 Why embark on this campaign?

 Imagine students who never have to remember their key, because of a new state-of-the-art keyless entry security system.
 Imagine fewer cold showers and better water pressure because of on-demand hot water and improved plumbing.
 Imagine that the orange juice will not run out every Thursday because there will be more food storage space.
 Imagine fewer false fire alarms because our kitchen ventilation will be better.

 Imagine a residential kitchen space that is finally usable for more than slice and bake cookies and microwave popcorn.
-Imagine that if there is ever a fire, your child will be safer and our building will be less vulnerable because of a new sprinkler system.
+Imagine that if there is ever a fire, your child will be safer and our building will be less vulnerable because of a new sprinkler system and fire-rated stairs.

 Imagine more SEGL programming for more students, because we will have access to the dorm for 12 months out of the year, not nine.